 Students in the Medical Billing and Coding certificate are trained for entry-level coding and billing positions in a wide variety of healthcare settings such as physician medical offices, clinics, medical insurance companies, and various other health-oriented organizations.
 Students will develop skills that impact medical reimbursement and are essential for the financial stability of every healthcare organization providing patient services and treatment.
-Skill sets include application of ICD-10-CM, CPT and HCPCS coding systems, medical terminology, anatomy and physiology, electronic health records, processing insurance claims, and reimbursement practices.
+Skill sets include application of billing and coding systems, medical terminology, anatomy and physiology, electronic health records, processing insurance claims, and reimbursement practices.